web-ridge/react-native-ridge-navigation/README.md

 <h1 align="center">
   <img src="https://user-images.githubusercontent.com/6492229/124349256-854c4680-dbee-11eb-84ca-fd410a4a0fcd.png" width="128">
   <br>
-  react-native-ridge-navigation (⚠️ in beta)
+  react-native-ridge-navigation
 </h1>

-Simple and performant cross platform navigation on iOS, Android and the web with simple and type-safe api for React 18 ( alpha)
+Simple and performant cross-platform navigation on iOS, Android and the web with simple and type-safe api for React 18 ( alpha)

 Build on top of [grahammendick/navigation](https://github.com/grahammendick/navigation).
 Check it out if you want more control over the navigation!

-⚠️ This is beta software, things can break.

-Things which are not finished yet:

-- documentation
-- create universal lazyWithPreload for screens (only on web, but [callstack/repack](https://github.com/callstack/repack) can fix it native too)
-- universal modal (web support too)

 ## Features